 |South Beds FoE Recycling Project in partnership with Leighton-Linslade Town Council – April 2016

-FoE have campaigned for recycling right from the start both nationally and locally.
-The local group was started in 1992 and some of our earliest campaigns were to do with recycling.
-We produced leaflets and held demos with dressing up etc.
+Right from the start, FoE have campaigned for recycling both nationally and locally.
+The local group was started in 1992 and some of our earliest campaigns focused on recycling.
+We produced leaflets and held demos where we dressed up.

 In 2003 national FoE were successful in getting the government to implement a Household and Recycling Act which led to the implementation of domestic recycling by local councils.

-Following our campaign led by Annie in 2009 South Beds FoE were able to apply successfully for the grant of £1000 from Wixamtree Trust for the Recycling Centre in Parsons Close.
-The town council paid for the installation (close to the exit for Pulfords and All Saints Church) and South Beds Friends of the Earth led by Annie produced leaflets for the public and started a competition for school children.
-The town council also put up signage and information promoting the recycling centre .
-Annie continued to regularly check the bins in Parsons Close and transferred recyclable waste from other bins which would otherwise have gone to landfill to the recycling centre.
-The Town Council gave her a key which enables her to check on any contamination in the recycling bin as contamination can prevent the material being recycled.
+Following our campaign led by Annie in 2009, South Beds FoE successfully applied for a £1000 grant from the Wixamtree Trust for a recycling centre in Parsons Close park in the centre of town.
+The Town Council paid for its installation (close to the exit for Pulfords and All Saints Church), and South Beds Friends of the Earth led by Annie produced leaflets for the public and started a competition for school children.
+The town council also put up signage and information promoting the recycling centre.
+Annie regularly checked the bins in Parsons Close and transferred recyclable waste from other bins to the recycling centre, to save it from going landfill.
+The Town Council gave her a key so she could check on any contamination in the recycling bin, as contamination can prevent the material being recycled.
 Annie is covered by Friends of the Earth insurance for the work which she carried out.

-Following a very positive meeting between South Beds FoE and the Town Council, it has been confirmed that a new solar bin will be installed in Parson’s Close close to the Recycling Centre which will lessen the contamination and we will arrange for appropriate signage on the recycling bin so that members of the public will be encouraged use South Bedfordshire Friends of the Earth FoE’s recycling bin when disposing of recyclables.
+Following a very positive meeting between South Beds FoE and the Town Council, it has been confirmed that a new solar bin will be installed in Parson’s Close close to the Recycling Centre which will lessen the contamination.
+We will arrange for appropriate signage on the recycling bin so that members of the public will be encouraged to use the South Bedfordshire Friends of the Earth recycling bin when disposing of recyclables.

-South Bedfordshire Friends of the Earth and Leighton-Linslade Town Council will be working together in partnership to encourage recycling in Parson’s Close and the Town Council will be looking at other places in Parson’s Close to promote the use of the Recycling Bank.
+South Bedfordshire Friends of the Earth and Leighton-Linslade Town Council will be working together in partnership to encourage recycling in Parson’s Close.
+The Town Council will also be looking for other places in Parson’s Close to promote the use of the recycling centre.

 The Town Council will consult with South Beds FoE about future plans for recycling from the litter bins in the town that are collected by the town council.